LiliizZ/RoSe/README.md

 **eval-object**: Evaluation on object of EG-QA

+Concerning anonymity policy, the question stem (Chinese) is removed from the dataset, which may contain district, grade, etc.

+### Relevant examples that do not violate the anonymity policy can be found in /Fine-tune/examples.json.

+### Relevant code for fine-tuning LLaMA3-8B and environment configuration can be found in /Fine-tune.

 We will continue to open-source all data, fine-tuned code and models.

-Concerning anonymity policy, the question stem (Chinese) is removed from the dataset, which may contain district, grade, etc.

-Relevant examples that do not violate the anonymity policy can be found in /Fine-tune/examples.json.

-Relevant code for fine-tuning LMA3-8B and environment configuration can be found in /Fine-tune.